 Our future results will be affected by a number of factors, including our ability to: increase the number of units sold; develop, introduce and deliver new products on a timely basis; accurately anticipate customer demand patterns; and manage future inventory levels in line with anticipated demand.
 Our results may also be affected by competitive factors, the extent to which our cost controls plans succeeds, the availability of working capital, results of litigation, the enforcement of intellectual property rights, currency exchange rate fluctuations, commodity prices and economic conditions in the geographic areas in which we operate.
-Macro factors, such as the extent of growth of the 3D printing market generally, may also impact our operating results.
-There can be no assurance that our historical performance in revenues, gross profit and net income (loss) will improve, or that revenues, gross profit and net income (loss) in any particular quarter will improve over those of preceding quarters, including comparable quarters of previous years.
+Macro factors, including global economic conditions, as impacted by developments such as the potential spread of the coronavirus in China and the Asia Pacific region, and macro factors particular to our industry, such as the extent of growth of the 3D printing market generally, may also impact our operating results.
+There can be no assurance that our historical performance in revenues, gross profit and net income (loss) will improve, or that revenues, gross profit and net income (loss) will improve over those of preceding quarters, including comparable quarters of previous years.
 See Item 3.D - "Risk Factors" above.